 Ensuring your finances are protected in an international divorce

-- International divorce laws vary on how they deal with financial settlements, so it’s important to find the best jurisdiction for you.
+- International divorce laws vary on how different countries deal with financial settlements, so it’s important to find the best jurisdiction for you.

-- You will need specialist solicitors who are familiar with international divorce cases and know how the laws differ from country to country.
+- You will need specialist solicitors who are familiar with international divorce cases and understand how the laws differ from country to country.

-Often settlements obtained in courts in England and Wales may be more favourable than those from other countries.
-In some other countries, for example, couples do not have to declare all their assets during a divorce, which can result in an unbalanced and unfair settlement.
+For example, some settlements obtained in the courts of England and Wales can be more favourable to one spouse than those secured in other countries.
+In some other countries, for example, settlements do not consider assets they had before the marriage, which can result in an unbalanced and unfair settlement.
 Other countries may also have different approaches to paying maintenance.
-Although you may decide you want your divorce case to be heard in England or Wales, be aware that an enforcement order made here may not necessarily be upheld in another country.
+Although you may decide you want your divorce to be heard in the courts of England or Wales, you need advise about whether any order secured here could be enforced or upheld in another country.

-You will need specialist legal advice to clarify these and all the other critical financial aspects.
-These are likely to involve property, jointly owned assets, pensions, personal wealth and even businesses, so it is important to have the support of not only of experts in international divorce, but also solicitors who are specialists in related areas such as tax, trusts and real estate.
-We offer all this expertise, and will work as a co-ordinated, communicative team to make sure you secure the most advantageous result.
+You will need specialist legal advice on the critical financial aspects.
+It is important to have the support of not only of experts in international divorce, but also solicitors who are specialists in related areas such as tax, trusts and real estate.
+We offer such expertise and will work as a co-ordinated team to make sure you secure the most advantageous result.

 If you require legal advice or help regarding an international divorce, or any other queries related to international family law, contact the Moore Barlow team today.